Deep Learning Intermediate ⏱ 35 min deep learningneural networksfast.aigradient descentPyTorchReLUJeremy Howardlearning scienceAI education

 print(params.grad) # tensor([da, db, dc])

 params.grad[0] answers: "by how much does the loss increase per unit increase in a?"
 A positive gradient means increasing a makes things worse; a negative gradient means increasing a helps.
-This is the entire information content you need for the next step.
+This is the entire information content you need for gradient descent.

 Step 4 — Gradient Descent

-With gradients in hand, the update rule is:
+With gradients in hand, the update rule is straightforward:

 θ ← θ − lr · ∇L(θ)

 Subtract a small multiple of the gradient from each parameter.
-If the gradient for a is positive (loss rises with a), decreasing a reduces the loss.
-Do this iteratively and you descend toward a local minimum.
-Howard implements a manual loop to make this concrete:
+Howard implements the manual loop to make it concrete:

 lr = 1e-3